nn-students-2020h1/11-command/README.md

 * `/corona_stat` - get the last coronavirus statistics
 * `/news` - get fresh news from Yandex.ru about COVID - 19
 * `/infected` - get the probability of you getting COVID - 19
+* `/recommendation~ - get the recommendations to avoid COVID - 19

 ## Support